Why Global Recognition Does Not Guarantee a City’s Long-Term Stability

 -

-daily routines
+daily routines that organize life

 -

-local participation
+local participation sustaining meaning

 -

-spatial usage
+spatial usage shaped by habit

 -

-continuity of behavior over time
+continuity of behavior across generations

 What Recognition Protects — and What It Does Not